rubyonracetracks/howto_create_gem/04-rubocop.md

 ```
   spec.add_development_dependency 'rubocop'
 ```
 * Enter the command "sh gem_test.sh".
-All tests should pass.
+This installs RuboCop and runs all tests, which should pass.

 ## Complying with RuboCop
 * Enter the command "bundle exec rubocop -D".
 At this point, I see that there are 46 offenses.